Tucker-Allen/Recruiter_Notes/README.md

 Let's save us both some time with a little transparency!
 I'm concentrating on **Data Science** focused roles, but I can entertain Data Engineering roles if there is opportunity to support machine learning initiatives.

+It's imperative for me that the company mission aligns with something that I feel passionate about, most notably fixing U.S. healthcare, U.S. government, or exploding income inequality.
+If that's not available (because we also need to be realistic), I'd be open to something that matches my general, although admittedly scattered, interests.

-See below for my interests (or skip to the bottom for the [Hard Passes](#hard-pass) if you're the process-of-elimination type)
+See below for my interests (or skip to the bottom for the [Hard Passes](#hard-pass) if you're the process-of-elimination type).

 ### IDEAL
 - Industries: